AmirrezaAPTech/WaveTube/README.md

 Contributions are welcome!
 If you have any ideas for new features, improvements, or bug fixes, please open an issue or submit a pull request.

+## License

+Portions of the code related to accessing YouTube data are powered by the YouTube-v31 RapidAPI, and are subject to the terms and conditions of the RapidAPI service.

 ## Acknowledgements

 WaveTube is inspired by the functionality and design of YouTube.
 Special thanks to the YouTube API for providing access to video and channel data.